shubhku93/DSA-Data-Structure-Algorithm-/Array.md

 # Array
 - Data structure is a structure of our code which store data and algorithms is method or operations performed on data.
+- Array is a Data Structure that store different data types but only 1 at a time.It store data in linear form

 ### Array Syntex
 int (variable name) [size] ={num,num};